William J. Lhota Building: Architecture

 It was designed by the Pittsburgh architects McCollum & Dowler, and it appears to be the only building in the city designed by them.
-It is one of the largest and most intact buildings, and the tallest in the High and Gay Streets Historic District.
+It is one of the largest and most intact buildings, as well as the tallest in the High and Gay Streets Historic District.
 It is one of four historic bank buildings in the district, all of which are contributing properties.
 The Lhota Building has a typical early 20th century commercial design, with three parts to its overall design, details of classical architecture, and a decorative cornice.
 Its steel frame construction followed a trend beginning to appear throughout downtown.
 Many buildings downtown also were built to include commercial space, several with banks on the first floor and offices for rent above.
 The Lhota Building is prominent among these remaining buildings, with its top floor and decorative cornice visible from blocks away.

 The building's main facade facing east has three bays, while its south facade has twenty-three.
 The building uses buff-colored brick on its exterior, and has terra cotta ornamentation.
 Its entranceway onto High Street is two stories tall, with stone pilasters.
 It originally featured columns and a pediment extending into the third story.
 Its third story has terra cotta ornamentation including pilasters between the windows, semi-engaged columns flanking the windows, and cornices above and below the level.
 The building's top level, the tenth floor, is the most decorative, with consoles under each window, terra cotta between the windows, and a bracketed and modillion block cornice.
 The building's first floor exterior and lobby were altered in 1964, renovated for Walker's Men's Store moving in.
 Much of the building's east facade details wrap around to one single bay on the building's Pearl Street facade, while the other 22 bays are more modestly designed.
 These bays have a grid of rectangular windows, modest cornices above the second, third, ninth, and tenth floors, and horizontal bands of brick on the third floor.
 The west facade, on Wall Street, is utilitarian, relatively without ornamentation.
 The north facade is also mostly bare, save for several windows; part of it is obscured by a building built against it.